|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

 By engaging this process of exploration and reflection through a conscientious, nuanced, and purposeful feminist framework, we will also open ourselves to understanding the impact of gender construction and variant articulations of feminism as issues that concern us all equally.
 This concern will hopefully present itself as a matter of personal and intellectual responsibility that will stay with each of us for a lifetime.

-Prerequisites: I would prefer rising juniors and seniors in High School.
-No prior knowledge required, just an open-mind and willingness to learn and engage with others in an honest and respectful manner.
+Prerequisites: Though no particular prior knowledge is required, having read Margaret Atwood's "The Handmaid's Tale" would be excellent preparation for the course.
+Rising High School juniors and seniors preferred, along with open-mind and willingness to learn and engage with others in an honest and respectful manner.